 The BRAVE program is designed to facilitate favorable institutional adjustment and reduce incidents of misconduct.
 In addition, the program encourages participants to interact positively with staff members and take advantage of opportunities to engage in self-improvement throughout their incarceration.
-Participants will be active in treatment groups for 4 hours per day, Monday through Friday.
 Program content focuses on developing interpersonal skills, behaving prosocially in a prison environment, challenging antisocial attitudes and criminality, developing problem solving skills, and planning for release.